cockroachdb/docs/src/current/cockroachcloud/upgrade-policy.md

 A CockroachDB Dedicated cluster must be upgraded by an administrator prior to its EOS date to maintain uninterrupted support and SLA guarantees.

 When a CockroachDB Dedicated cluster is nearing its EOS date, you will be reminded to upgrade the cluster at least 30 days before the EOS date to avoid losing support.
-An Org Administrator can [upgrade a cluster](https://www.cockroachlabs.com/docs/cockroachcloud/upgrade-to-v24.1) directly from the CockroachDB Cloud Console.
+An Org Administrator can [upgrade a cluster]({% link cockroachcloud/upgrade-to-{{site.current_cloud_version}}.md %}) directly from the CockroachDB Cloud Console.
+{% comment %}TODO: Awaiting details from Eng on upgrade permissions/roles{% endcomment %}
-{% comment %}TODO: Update link to use v24.2 upgrade page{% endcomment %}
+{% comment %}TODO: Update link to use v24.2 upgrade page or to use a version variable{% endcomment %}

 ### Currently supported versions